-Lewis-Clark State College follows a grievance procedure for students who believe they have not been appropriately provided reasonable accommodations.
+Lewis-Clark State College follows a grievance procedure for students who believe they have not been appropriately provided accommodations.

 2. The student should first discuss his/her concerns with the Director of Disability Services for Students (Student Counseling Center, Reid Hall 111) and attempt to reach an acceptable agreement on the particular situation.

 3. If the decision of the Director of Disability Services for Students is unsatisfactory to the student, the student may request a formal hearing by writing to the Vice President for Student Affairs (Reid Hall 112) within thirty (30) days of the final decision of the Director.

 4. Within a reasonable period of time after receiving the request, the Vice President for Student Affairs will inform the student of the date, place and the time of hearing.
 Students may present evidence at the hearing, and have the advice and assistance of another person.